southrivertech/titanapi.pub/sdk/powershell/docs/Set-DomParam.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <ISrtApiModelsApiDomainParamsPoco>: Add a generic wrapper class on top incase we need it in the future
+`BODY <ISrtApiModelsApiDomainParamsPoco>`: Add a generic wrapper class on top incase we need it in the future
   - `[BaseDataDir <String>]`:
   - `[BaseLogDir <String>]`:
   - `[CompanyInfo <ISrtApiModelsApiCompanyInfo>]`: